 New York African Film Festival

 Reaching back into the past and forward into the unknown, the New York African Film Festival takes cinema of all genres throughout Africa and the African Diaspora to weave a story of the present.
 From the archival to the experimental, classic fictional narrative to documentary, the festival—now in its 26th year—selects treasured stories of the past to contextualize the present and all of its possible futures.
-On sale Friday, May 10.
+Now on sale.

 Co-presented by the Film Society of Lincoln Center and African Film Festival, Inc. Organized by Mahen Bonetti, Francoise Bouffault, Dora King, Beatriz Leal-Riesco, Karen McMullen, and Dara Ojugbele, African Film Festival, Inc.